JetBrains/teamcity-documentation/topics/build-log.md

 ## Viewing Build Log

-The log of a specific build is available for browsing at the [Build Results page](working-with-build-results.md#Build+Log).
+The log of a specific build is available for browsing on the [__Build Results__](working-with-build-results.md#Build+Log) page.

 The __Tree view__ is the most capable view provided in the web UI.
 By default, all messages are displayed.
-Using the View drop\-down, you can switch from all messages to viewing __errors__ separately, or you can choose __Important messages__ to see the log filtered by "error" and "warning" statuses.
+Using the _View_ drop-down menu, you can switch from all messages to viewing __errors__ separately, or you can choose __Important messages__ to see the log filtered by "error" and "warning" statuses.
 You can also use the "Verbose" view level and download a raw build log using the corresponding link.

-__Since TeamCity 10.0__, it is possible to enable the dark theme in the build log by selecting the  __Use console view__ check\-box.
+__Since TeamCity 10.0__, it is possible to enable the dark theme in the build log by selecting the  __Use console view__ checkbox.

 You can download a full build log in the textual form or as a .zip archive  from the Build Results page by clicking the _Download full build log_ link at the top right corner.
 Alternatively, you can use the following URL: `http://teamcity:8111/httpAuth/downloadBuildLog.html?buildId=<id>`.
 It is also possible to download the build log as a `.zip` file using the corresponding link in the UI or via the following URL: `http://teamcity:8111/httpAuth/downloadBuildLog.html?buildId=&archived=true`.